Skip to content

 aisw backup list

-aisw backup list --json
+aisw backup list --search work --json

 aisw backup restore <backup_id> [--yes]